alexis-martel/Phototropic-Solar-Panel/README.md

 # Phototropic Solar Panel

+> [!INFO]
+> This was made as part of an integration project in the Winter 2025 term.

 Code for an Arduino-powered solar panel assembly that follows the Sun around one rotational axis.
-The position of the Sun is determined using an array of photoresitors.
+The position of the Sun is determined using an array of photoresistors.
 For the sake of simplicity, there is no "Position 0" switch to home the stepper motor; it must be at the "zero" angle upon boot.

 ## Features